 While the exteriors were shot in Amsterdam, the rest of the film was made on studio sets.
 William Mellor’s fluid camera work communicates the muted horror of the prohibitive confinement in a restricted space.

-Critics at the time pointed out that Millie Perkins lacked the natural glow and exquisite expressiveness that Susan Strasberg (daughter of acting guru Lee Strasberg) had in the stage production.
+Critics at the time pointed out that Millie Perkins lacked the natural glow and exquisite expressiveness that Susan Strasberg (daughter of acting guru Lee Strasberg) had shown in the stage production.
 (Ironically, as a screen actress, Strasberg herself lacked those qualities).

 The Van Daan couple represents the reality and humanness of the older people in the attic.
 Shelley Winters gives a flashy, Oscar-winning performance as the crude yet sad and human Mrs. Van Daan, mother of Peter (Richard Beymer).
 Winters excels as a simple woman, limited by meager resources who can barely cope with the situation.
 Later on, she goes to pieces when her greedy husband wants to sell her fur coat.

-To achieve the realistic heft of Mrs. Van Daan, Shelley Winters put on 15 pounds before shooting began, and then as the story progresses and her nutrition drops, she took off 25 pounds.
+To achieve the realistic heft of Mrs. Van Daan, Shelley Winters put on extra 15 pounds before shooting began, and then as the story progresses and her nutrition drops, she took off 25 pounds.

 Just before being arrested, Otto Frank observes: “For the past two years we lived in fear, now can live in hope.”